 In some areas, Homeowners Associations (HOAs) can present significant barriers to homeowners’ ability to install solar.

 Before Texas enacted protective solar access laws that limited what restrictions HOAs could place on solar installations in their neighborhoods, HOAs meant a lot of frustration.
-Speaking to the New York Times in 2009 when he was chief executive of Houston-based residential solar company Standard Renewable Energy, John Berger (now CEO of Sunnova Corporation), said HOA prohibitions had cost SRE over $1 million in business.In Missouri, a state without policies protecting from HOA solar restrictions, there are a number of cases in court where HOAs are butting heads with homeowners that install solar.
+Speaking to the New York Times in 2009 when he was chief executive of Houston-based residential solar company Standard Renewable Energy, John Berger (now CEO of Sunnova Corporation), said HOA prohibitions had cost SRE over $1 million in business.This has continued to be a struggle across many states, including North Carolina, Illinois, and Minnesota.
+Even though it’s been years since that 2009 revelation, HOAs are still butting heads with homeowners that install solar.

 As a solar contractor, the extent to which HOAs impact your business is dependent on your state’s laws and the HOA bylaws in the neighborhoods you target.
 However, there are a number of strategies you can employ to help ensure HOA approval for your customers’ PV solar systems, regardless of where you do business.